 Metal Structural Connectors

-The use of steel connectors applies equally to the walls and roof of a dormer, which experiences extreme forces from wind pressures during a storm.
-An example of a dormer framed with steel connectors and strapping is shown in Figure 1 below.
+mer framed with steel connectors and strapping is shown in Figure 1 below.
 Additionally, dormers can add significant additional uplift and torsional loads to the main roof and the rest of the house.
 Turbulence and vortices from wind shedding off of a dormer can add additional forces to a building in addition to wind pressure (Cushman 2009).

 The forces a structure is likely to experience are very region and location specific; therefore, it is imperative to research the building design conditions specific to the geographic location of the site and any special building codes that apply.
 Expected wind and earthquake loads impact the strength needed by the structural elements to withstand these loads and affect the required nail spacing patterns, wood sizing, and the number and types of structural connectors needed.
 The location also determines the level of corrosive weather exposure, such as salt spray, a connector will experience.
 This impacts the material and/or material coating selection.

 There are hundreds of different steel connectors, brackets, ties, straps, and screws, each designed to resist forces from specific directions and magnitudes.
 While there are likely multiple connectors suitable for a specific connection, care should be taken to ensure an appropriate one is selected.
 The connectors in concert with the framing members must form a continuous load path, transferring the loads to the ground.
 Refer to this 2015 IBHS video for examples of the metal connectors used to form a continuous load path.
 A general illustration of the type of metal connector used for a particular situation can be found in FEMA P-499, Home Builder's Guide to Coastal Construction: Technical Fact Sheet Series.
-Specific diagrams and descriptions illustrating the correct connector for a particular situation can be found from manufacturer’s websites.
+Specific diagrams and descriptions illustrating the correct connector for a particular situation can be found on manufacturer’s websites.
 The metal connectors must be installed according to the manufacturer’s or engineer’s specifications.

 New connections are continuously being developed to strengthen connections that have been under-attended in the past.
 An example is the transition between the dormer roof and the main roof, which is framed with short jack rafters to create a valley.
 The compound miter angles of these rafters in the roof transition area necessitate a different kind of connector than straight rafters; thus, traditional rafter hangers cannot be used.
 Often there aren’t engineering specifications for the connection in this area or attention to ensure it is as strong and robust as all other roof connections.
 Because these rafters don’t have bearing/seat support, the lower nail fastener must provide that bearing.
 As a result, it is not uncommon to see split wood at this connection.
 Steel connectors have now been developed to address this connection and planning ahead can ensure a dormer is framed utilizing these connectors (Simpson Strong-Tie 2016).
 In high wind and hurricane regions, it is especially important to ensure that all parts of the roof are sufficiently strong since a partially damaged roof can result in significant water damage.